The Dementia Research Advisory Team (PPI)

 - Sharing information about the results of the study

-Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages.
+Involvement is generally from the very beginning of the research, with members of the Dementia Research Advisory Team having authentic input into all stages throughout the study.
 PPI is not about recruiting participants, it is a way to ensure that the real life experiences are considered in designing and implementing research.
 It means giving people with dementia and their carers a voice in research so that they can express the needs that matter most to them.

 Useful Resources for Researchers and Clinicians